3saster/fullscrn_huds/readme.txt

 > Version 5.X.X (XXX XX, 2019)
   NOTE: Now requires GZDoom 4.2.4+.
 This prevents a segfault that can occur with "Force HUD override" active.
-        It is recommended to avoid activating this option in LZDoom (at least for now) [ALL] General Settings: "Force HUD override" option added.
+        It is recommended to avoid activating this option in LZDoom (at least for now) [ALL] MENUDEF: Reorganization into submenus ("General Settings", "Optional Settings", "Stats") [ALL] General Settings: "Force HUD override" option added.
 This will override any other custom HUD and use this HUD instead, regardless of load order (intended for autoload in particular) [ALL] Stats: "Powerup timers" option added.
 Works exactly the same as in LevelInfo v1.22 by Tekish (for now)